. . . that makes everything easier to understand

 GRITTY EYES - DRY EYES - WATERING EYES - ITCHY EYES - EYE REDNESS - OBSTRUCTED GLANDS - TIRED EYES - HEAVY LIDS - BLURRED VISION - UNSTABLE VISUAL ACUITY ...
 AND MANY MORE ..

-The so-called ´DRY´ EYE DISEASE is a very wide-spread condition ... and it represents the most frequent diagnosis in clinical practice.
+The so-called ´DRY´ EYE DISEASE is a very wide-spread condition and represents the most frequent diagnosis in clinical practice.

 In contrast to the term "Dry" the occurring irritation of the ocular surface tissue may also lead to episodes of excessive tearing and watering eyes.
 This occurs particularly in the initial stage of this condition and is often difficult to understand for the patient.

-An increased tear flow in case of watering eyes can indicate a (still) intact protective tearing reflex.
+The increased tear flow in case of watering eyes indicates a (still) intact protective tearing reflex.

 This reflex is generally triggered by irritation of many kinds such as e.g. wind and fans, or foreign bodies etc.